-Depending on your kitchen design, you may opt to have a completely streamlined approach—making trash container(s) indistinguishable from the rest of your cabinetry, or you might prefer to use the trash container as a way of adding character, texture or contrast.
+Depending on your kitchen design, you may opt to have a completely streamlined approach—making trash container(s) indistinguishable from the rest of your cabinetry these concealed storage solutions will keep your kitchen looking streamlined and sleek.
+Or, you might prefer to use the trash container as a way of adding character, texture or contrast.

 Here are some clever and stylish ways to sneak your trash into the kitchen without anyone noticing.
 In addition to hiding your garbage, these methods also prevent kids or pets from gaining easy access to last night's scraps.

 Roll out the garbage

 If you're going the integrated route, roll-out garbage containers are the way to go.
 You can select options including a stainless-steel bin that accommodates the bag, or a roll-out section of cabinets that houses a separate, standard kitchen trash can.